SciML/ModelingToolkit.jl/docs/src/tutorials/domain_connections.md

 ModelingToolkit.defaults(sys)[complete(ressys).vol.port.ρ]
 ```

-To ensure that the `Restrictor` component does not disrupt the domain network, the [`domain_connect()`](@ref) function can be used, which explicitly only connects the domain network and not the states.
+To ensure that the `Restrictor` component does not disrupt the domain network, the [`domain_connect()`](@ref) function can be used, which explicitly only connects the domain network and not the unknown variables.

 ```@example domain
 @component function Restrictor(; name, p_int)